 If the school didn’t make sure you were qualified to attend the program—or you fall into any of the other categories described below—you might be able to cancel your federal student loans.

 Typically, FFEL Program Loans and Direct Loans can be discharged in the following situations:

 You can generally cancel all or a portion of FFEL Program Loans and Direct Loans if you never attended the school or withdrew from the school, but the school failed to refund the loan money.
 In addition, some states have funds to reimburse students who didn’t get refunds due them.

 You can cancel federal student loans if you're totally and permanently disabled.
 (Learn more about this type of discharge in Canceling Your Student Loans: Permanent Disability.)

-If you're planning on applying for this kind of discharge, it’s a good idea to complete and submit an Employment Certification form to the Department of Education annually and whenever you change employers to make sure you’re on track to receive forgiveness.
-Also, be aware that this forgiveness option is on the chopping block under the PROSPER Act, which was introduced in the U.S. House of Representatives in December 2017.
-This bill might not be passed into law, but if it does, new borrowers after a certain date (perhaps starting in 2019) won't be able to get this kind of discharge.
+If you're planning on applying for this kind of discharge, you should complete and submit an Employment Certification form to the Department of Education annually and whenever you change employers to make sure you’re on track to receive forgiveness.
+Use this tool to assist you in completing the forms required for this program.

 Those who do certain kinds of public service or are employed in specific occupations—like as a volunteer in the Peace Corps or in the military—might qualify for a Perkins Loan cancellation.
 Depending on the type of loan you have, and when that loan was taken out, you may be eligible to cancel part or all the loan.